Jensen Data Systems Inc

 Delphi 7 Training

-Jensen Data Systems, Inc. provides Delphi 7 training by JDSI President Cary Jensen, Ph.D., one of the world's leading Delphi trainers.
+Jensen Data Systems, Inc. provides Delphi 7 training by JDSI CTO Cary Jensen, Ph.D., one of the world's leading Delphi trainers.
 With onsite training, we can come to your site and it has never been more affordable.
-Get training for up to 12 developers for a competitive flat daily rate.
+Get training for up to 10 developers for a competitive flat daily rate.
 Onsite training can be delivered using either lecture-style or hands-on techniques, and you can choose from a large selection of available topics.

 Following are seminars available for Delphi 7.
 Many of these seminars can apply to previous versions of Delphi as well (see the "Delphi Version" listed for the particular seminar).
 We may also be able cover topics not listed online.
 Select our available seminar or have us put together a custom training seminar to cover just the topics you need.